FailedIndustry/Industrial-Failure/dev.md

 As said before, we cannot compete with AAA studios on technical features or graphical fedelity, instead we should focus on creativity, great ideas, and reducing time-cost.
-An interesting, engaging concept implemented in five lines of unprefomant code will always be better than implimenting preformant photo-realistic grass.
+An interesting, engaging concept implemented in five lines of unpreformant code will always be better than implementing preformant photo-realistic grass.

 ## Generally